 It is time get out of your Cabernet Sauvignon, Chardonnay, Pinot Noir, and Zinfandel wine rut, and discover some new favorites!
 With over 100 grape varieties being grown in the region, and winemakers willing to experiment with grape varieties, Lodi can help you with that!

-Here are five Lodi red wines crafted from lesser known grape varieties to try.
+Here are four Lodi red wines crafted from lesser known grape varieties to try.

 2015 Klinker Brick Winery Syrah is a full-bodied wine with blackberry, black currant, baking spice cacao character with a slightly earthy undertone.
 Enjoy with grilled meats and mushrooms!